air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 Memo: Lisa's campaign cost in U.S.

+### Requirement
-Our main target of this project is to generate the last four lines of entries based on the first two lines.
+- Create a core function to generate the last four lines of entries based on the first two lines.
+- Given a list of bills
+-- classify them into different groups according to:
+--- subsidiary
+--- reference number
+--- subsidiary